Medical Skin Care

-Over 95% of the women we see in our office decide to use silicone implants rather than saline.
+Over 98% of the women we see in our Knoxville office decide to use silicone breast implants rather than saline.
 We recommend Natrelle Inspira silicone breast implants from Allergan.

 You can see how the silicone gel material holds together uniformly (no leaking) while still retaining the natural give of breast tissue.

-A fifth generation of shaped highly cohesive form stable implants (gummy bear implants) are now available for our patients.
+A fifth generation of shaped highly cohesive form stable implants (gummy bear implants) is now available for our patients.
 They are more expensive than our regular silicone breast implants (our cost is $510 more for each implant).
-Although they are highly promoted by the implant manufacturers, Dr. Reath is not convinced that they make much of a difference in most women.
+Although they are highly promoted by the implant manufacturers, we are not convinced that they make much of a difference in most women.

-At the recent meeting of the American Society of Aesthetic Surgeons he was in a meeting where a group of about 250 Board-certified plastic surgeons were shown before and after photos of patients and asked to vote electronically on whether patients had shaped or round implants.
+At the recent meeting of the American Society of Aesthetic Surgeons, Dr. Reath was in a meeting where a group of about 250 board-certified plastic surgeons was shown before and after photos of patients and asked to vote electronically on whether patients had shaped or round implants.
 They got it right 46% of the time, and they are the experts.
 Here is a link to the blog where he reveals the inside story:

 Now that you know the differences in the implants themselves, you can understand that there are not inserted the same way and they behave differently after the surgery too.
 Especially if you are considering silicone implants, make sure your doctor has experience working with them.